 If you prefer traveling by bus, you can opt for Caronna Tour and get directly to Pisa Airport from Florence Bus Station (Stazione Tram 2 Guidoni).
 If there is no traffic, the trip will take about one hour, but if there is heavy traffic it could be a bit longer, so keep this in mind if you decide to travel by bus.

-You can check the train schedule directly on the website of Trenitalia or via the Omio app here.
+You can check the train schedule directly on the website of Trenitalia or via the Omio app.

 Ferry from Livorno to Sardinia

-If you have your own car, you may want to travel from Florence to Sardinia by ferry.
-However, Florence is not by the sea and does not have a harbor, so you’ll have to travel to Livorno,the nearest port city, to embark on the ferry.
+Let me start by saying there is no actual Florence to Sardinia ferry.
+Florence is not by the sea and does not have a harbor, so if you want to take the ferry from Florence to Sardinia you’ll actually have to travel to Livorno, the nearest port city, to embark on the ferry.
 Don’t worry, I will explain how to get from Florence to Livorno too.

 In this case, two companies operate the ferries from Livorno to Sardinia, and you can disembark at either Olbia or Golfo Aranci, both on the northeastern coast of Sardinia.